 Source: US DOT, 2017 National Household Travel Survey.

-Each trip is undertaken to satisfy the purpose and nature of this purpose is illustrative of a very specific mobility context in terms of the time of the day and even to mode used.
+Each trip is undertaken to satisfy the purpose and the nature of this purpose is illustrative of a very specific mobility context in terms of the time of the day and even to mode used.
 The above graph provides a breakdown of the main categories of household trips by purpose in the United States.
-Since the majority of the population is urban, this distribution is reflective of the purpose of urban trips.
-While from the 1980s up to the 1990s, the number of trips per household was increasing, reflecting growth in mobility, the number of trips has since then receded.
-This is particularly the case for shopping and personal trips which are influenced by. changes brought by the availability of online information and e-commerce.
+Since most of the population is urban, this distribution reflects the purpose of urban trips.
+While from the 1980s to the 1990s, the number of trips per household was increasing, reflecting growth in mobility, the number of trips has since then receded.
+This is particularly the case for shopping and personal trips, which are influenced by. changes brought by the availability of online information and e-commerce.

 Although different urban settings will have different trip compositions, most of the trips undertaken in urban areas across the world are work-based:

 - Work.
-Commutes performed towards the workplace, which represents approximately 17% of daily commutes.
+Commutes performed towards the workplace, which represent approximately 17% of daily commutes.